Warner Bros. names new leaders for film studio

 Warner Bros. was Hollywood's top ranked studio by market share during three of the last five years, and so far this year tops other studios with 16.5 percent of the overall domestic box office, according to the site Box Office Mojo.
 Comcast's Universal Pictures is second with 15.3 percent.

-"Man of Steel" is Warner's top-selling film this year, with $210 million (135.98 million pounds) in domestic ticket sales.
-Last year's "The Hobbit: An Unexpected Journey," totalled $303 million in U.S. ticket sales and $303 million worldwide.
+"Man of Steel" is Warner's top-selling film this year, with $210 million in domestic ticket sales.
+Last year's "The Hobbit: An Unexpected Journey," totaled $303 million in U.S. ticket sales and $303 million worldwide.

 (Reporting by Ronald Grover and Lisa Richwine; Editing by Bernard Orr and Chris Reese)